libreForms/spec/spec.md

 #### Future-proof
 The flexibility of this approach goes a long way to generally making it future proof, with some exceptions.
 Form field inputs are rather tightly coupled with web-based forms.
 Further, form field outputs are generally structured to conform to most relational and document databases.

-#### Strong defaults
+#### Default values
 This approach places a heavy emphasis on clearly-defined default behavior to serve as gap-fillers when form and field configs are left unspecified.
-This allows for predictable behavior and reduces the verbosity of the form template, but increases the work of implementers to robustly define default behaviors.
+This allows for predictable behavior and reduces boilerplate and general verbosity in the form template, but increases the work of implementers to robustly define default behavior for end users.

 ### Form Fields